-Research plays an important role in the structure of the Master study program "Clinical Laboratory Sciences".
+Research plays an important role in the structure of the Master study program "Infection Prevention and Control".
 The program combines academic research with professional training.
 The experts acknowledge that the curriculum provides students with the necessary methodological and analytical competencies to design and conduct research projects independently.
 Students may choose their supervisor and research topic according to their professional interests, with each topic reviewed and approved by the departmental council to ensure academic relevance and ethical compliance.
 Every thesis must obtain approval from the ethics committee before implementation.
 Weekly meetings between students and supervisors are mandatory, providing ongoing academic guidance and progress monitoring.
 The research process follows a structured sequence and students begin developing their research proposal early, typically in the first or second semester, and continue working on it throughout the program.
+With support of the scientific staff of the University a number of thesis projects have been published in international scientific journals.